Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 ## aka.singlesimple

-aka.singlesimple is a synced config module.
-It stores one enum per config and the enum is synced across all scrips requesting the same config.
+aka.singlesimple is a config module.
+It stores one enum per config and the enum is synced\* across all scrips requesting the same config.

 ```lua
 -- Create a config